Runde runs wild: Sophomore helps Cardinals surge past LP - Austin Daily Herald

 LYLE – LeRoy-Ostrander sophomore Jordan Runde continued to take big steps on the volleyball court as the Cardinals bested Lyle-Pacelli by scores of 25-11, 25-10, 22-25, 25-7 in Lyle Thursday.

-Runde put down 16 kills and she added 12 digs in the win.
+Runde put down 16 kills and added 12 digs in the win.

-“She’s a powerful hitter and you really want your main power hitters on the outside,” LO head coach Linsday Milks said.
+“She’s a powerful hitter and you really want your main power hitters on the outside,” L-O head coach Linsday Milks said.
 “We worked a lot on her timing yesterday and it really showed today.”

 Runde was able to get above the net often as she attacked with aggression throughout the night.
-She is starting to establish herself as LO’s top hitter after playing limited minutes as a freshman.
+She is starting to establish herself as L-O’s top hitter after playing limited minutes as a freshman.

 “I just had to come in and be ready after I played a lot of spring volleyball,” Runde said.
 “The older girls have helped me out a lot.”

-LO junior Sidney Lewison had six kills and eighth grader Benita Nolt added seven kills.
+L-O junior Sidney Lewison had six kills and eighth grader Benita Nolt added seven kills.
 Lewison said that playing next to Runde has served as a positive factor for her game this year.

 “It helps a lot because she motivates me to swing harder and work harder,” Lewison said.

 The Athletics (1-4 overall, 1-4 SEC) trailed for the bulk of the first two games, but they came to play in the third game.
-LP’s Emma Wilde served back-to-back aces to tie it up at 8-8 and Hailey Ott delivered an ace to give LP its first lead of the night at 10-9.
-Freshman Avari Drennan hammered down a big kill to put LP up 16-13 and she added an ace to make it 20-14.
+L-P’s Emma Wilde served back-to-back aces to tie it up at 8-8 and Hailey Ott delivered an ace to give L-P its first lead of the night at 10-9.
+Freshman Avari Drennan hammered down a big kill to put L-P up 16-13 and added an ace to make it 20-14.

-“We can match up with them, we just have to be confident,” LP head coach Tammy Truckenmiller said.
+“We can match up with them, we just have to be confident,” L-P head coach Tammy Truckenmiller said.
 “We practice a lot different than we play.
 I don’t know if we get nervous, or if we just can’t put it all together for the games.”

 Kayden Schulte served two aces in the midst of a six-point serving run that put the Cardinals up 13-5 in the first game.

 The Cardinals (2-3 overall, 2-3 SEC) had a breakthrough season last year as they went 8-16 overall.
-LO is hoping to put together another solid season.
+L-O is hoping to put together another solid season.

 “We’ve been trying to keep that momentum from last year, but it’s hard with a lot of new players this year,” Schulte said.